Hands in the air if traveling more is your dream but money stops you from making it come true.

 Before heading to the manager and ask for a job, make sure you learn the basics of the local language.
 It will make you stand out from the other candidates.

-12. Resort or summer camp work
+12. Resort or Summer Camp Work

 Beautiful locations around the world are often the promised lands for resorts and summer camp organizations taking advantage of the pleasant climate and environment to build a business.

 If you don't go there as a client, consider getting a job there!
-They will need people for the front desk, the kitchen, cleaning the property, but you could also consider being a lifeguard or part of the activity team!
+They will need people at the front desk, the kitchen, cleaning the property, but you could also consider being a lifeguard or part of the activity team!

 What's the catch?